OpenDrupal/opendrupal-archived/frontend/00_index.md

 Frontend Development
 --------------------

-__Aim:__ Be able to understand, work with and make updates to the frontend layer of Drupal
+__Aim:__ Be able to understand, work with and make updates to the frontend layer of Drupal.

 __Outcomes:__